 - Where possible, also provide written information.

-- If requested, speak to a relative or friend.
+- speak to a relative or friend (only if requested).